arepkim/CPC-Project-IoT/Explain.md

   Summary of Actions
    1. You: Set up the Flask app on the VM (I was about to do this in the code).
    2. Teammate: Adds an "HTTP POST" command to their Arduino code.
-   3. You: Point your React frontend to the VM's IP address.
+   3. You: Point your Flask frontend to the VM's IP address.

    -----------------------------------------------------------------------------------------------------------------------------------------------
    Here are the steps to set up the Google Cloud Platform (GCP) Compute Engine VM and the recommended specifications for your IoT project.